avipsarc/camundademo/camunda/README.md

 * Login to https://camunda.io/ (you can create an account on the fly)
 * Create a new cluster
 * Create a new set of API client credentials
-* Copy the client credentials into `src/main/resources/application.properties`
+* Copy the client credentials into `src/main/resources/application.properties` if you are running it locally, else give the details in `kubernetes/camunda_deployment.yaml`

-## Run the Application in Kubernetes
+## Run the Application

+### Local Deployment
+Run Spring Boot Java Application

+The application will deploy the process model during startup:

+`mvn spring-boot:run`

+### Docker Deployment
+You can fetch and run the Docker image directly from Docker Hub:

+`docker run -d -p 8888:8888 avispsarc/camunda:latest`

+### Kubernetes Deployment
 This project is containerized using Docker and can be deployed in a Kubernetes cluster.
 Follow the steps below to run the application.

 Prerequisites